socialgorithm/docs/sections/organise/technical.md

 If you haven't already, familiarise yourself with our [architecture](../develop/architecture.md)

+You will need to setup atleast one game server, and the tournament server.
+We suggest you get this setup way in advance so that you can identify any potential server and inter-server connection issues.

 ## Game Server(s)

 We have the following official game server projects available for you to use, please see their READMEs for information on